sankalp1999/Image_Captioning_With_Attention/README.md

 The [Caption Bot](https://share.streamlit.io/sankalp1999/image_captioning_with_attention/main) takes your images and generates a caption in less than 40 words (even though a picture is worth a thousand words.....)

-The app might be down due to exceeding resource limits.(Low chance now since I have made changes)

 ---